pascalbenschopTU/Testing-RGBD-segmentation/README.md

 For the DFormer weights, use this [google drive link](https://drive.google.com/drive/folders/1YuW7qUtnguUFkhC-sfqGySrerjK0rZJX?usp=sharing) from the [DFormer: Rethinking RGBD Representation Learning for Semantic Segmentation](https://github.com/VCIP-RGBD/DFormer) repository.

-Then store all weights under a folder `UsefulnessOfDepth\checkpoints\pretrained`.
-See for example the [model configurations](code\UsefullnessOfDepth\configs\model_configurations.json) file.
+Then store all weights under a folder `UsefulnessOfDepth/checkpoints/pretrained`.
+See for example the [model configurations](code/UsefullnessOfDepth/configs/model_configurations.json) file.

 ### Model setup
 Place model files in a folder under `UsefulnessOfDepth`.
-Then add the model to [model_wrapper.py](code\UsefullnessOfDepth\utils\model_wrapper.py) in the `set_model` function.
+Then add the model to [model_wrapper.py](code/UsefullnessOfDepth/utils/model_wrapper.py) in the `set_model` function.
 Also adjust the `forward` and `get_loss` function if the model has a specialized forward function / loss calculation.

 ### Dataset setup

 The test suites and the background dataset can be downloaded as a zip from this [google drive link](https://drive.google.com/file/d/1PxgtCENRhFFNqKPtmzWrFyxlclGmmGw9/view?usp=drive_link).
-Place the folders under `UsefulnessOfDepth\datasets`.
+Place the folders under `UsefulnessOfDepth/datasets`.

 The NYUDepthV2 (and SUNRGBD) datasets can be downloaded from this [google drive link](https://drive.google.com/drive/folders/1RIa9t7Wi4krq0YcgjR3EWBxWWJedrYUl) from the [DFormer](https://github.com/VCIP-RGBD/DFormer) repository.
-Place these folders under `UsefulnessOfDepth\datasets`.
+Place these folders under `UsefulnessOfDepth/datasets`.

 ### Training

-Then follow the instructions in the [README](code\UsefullnessOfDepth\test_cases\README.md) for testing the model on its robustness against variations in RGB, spatial layouts in Depth and changes in backgrounds with similar foregrounds.
+Then follow the instructions in the [README](code/UsefullnessOfDepth/test_cases/README.md) for testing the model on its robustness against variations in RGB, spatial layouts in Depth and changes in backgrounds with similar foregrounds.

 ## SynthDet